 It can be hard to hear the truth from your customers and employees, but when you are brave enough to do something about it, people recognize the authenticity and transparency.
 Using community building as marketing is a powerful thing, but it requires a tireless commitment and genuine passion.
 It’s certainly not for everyone.

 How has the marketing changed over the last few years?

-Mackenzie: I definitely see an evolution happening with companies wanting more from their marketing.
+Mackenzie: I definitely see evolution happening with companies wanting more from their marketing.
 Companies who are seeking to communicate the meaning and purpose in what they do on a different level.
 They want to connect with their customers and they know that this isn’t done by broadcasting a self-promotional message.
-It’s those companies who want to contribute to the lives of their customers, and live their values and mission, who are the best fit for using community building in their marketing as they are up for the challenge of transforming their businesses.
+It’s those companies who want to contribute to the lives of their customers and live their values and mission, who are the best fit for using community building in their marketing as they are up for the challenge of transforming their businesses.

 We’re seeing more and more of these companies come forward and it’s really exciting to see the momentum for this type of marketing build.